Mathmate-il/mathmate-server/README.md

 ## Our vision

-**Our mission is to make math accessible, practice and fun, by utilizing the power of community and collaboration.**
+**Our mission is to make math accessible, practical and fun, by utilizing the power of community and collaboration.**

 ---